gammapy/gammapy-meetings/coding-sprints/2019-07-Erlangen/README.md

 ## Location of the meeting

-The meeting will take place at the ECAP in Erlangen.
+The meeting will take place at the Erlangen Centre for Astroparticle Physics.
+The address is: Erwin-Rommel-Str.
+1, 91058 Erlangen.

 ## Agenda